Penelope Independent School District

-Penelope Independent School District is a public school district based in Penelope, Texas (USA).
+Penelope Independent School District is a public school district based in Penelope, Texas, United States.
 In addition to Penelope, the district also serves the unincorporated community of Birome.
-The district has one school Penelope School that serves students in grades pre-kindergarten through twelve.
+The district has one school, Penelope School, that serves students in prekindergarten through grade 12.

-The school and town were chronicled in the book "Where Dreams Die Hard" by Carlton Stowers, which follows the team for an entire season of football (after dropping the sport for 40 years, the school resumed play in 2000).
+The school and town were chronicled in the book Where Dreams Die Hard by Carlton Stowers, which followed the school football team for an entire season (after dropping the sport for 40 years, the school resumed play in 2000).
 In 2007, Penelope made the football playoffs for the first time in school history, though it lost in the first round.

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Special programs

 Athletics

 Penelope High School offers six-man football, volleyball, basketball, track and field, and cross country running.